ErukulaRajasree/SyncStudioCode/README.md

 **SyncStudio - Collaborative Code Rooms**

 SyncStudio provides virtual rooms for real-time code collaboration.
 Multiple users can work on code together in the same virtual room.
-This project is built using the MERN (MongoDB, Express.js, React, Node.js) stack and Socket.IO for real-time communication.
+This project is built using Socket.IO for real-time communication.

 **Live Demo:**